 Until recently, Callipappus was the sole member of the family.
 Gullan and Sjaarda (2001) placed Platycoelostoma in the group as well.
 Callipappidae MacGillvray was first used as a family by Koteja (1996a).

 Callipappids occur in New Zealand and Australia only.
-Click here for a list of genera and species from the Australasian region.
+Find a list species from the Australasian region.
 They are most speciose in Australia where there apparently are several undescribed species (Gullan and Brookes 1998).

 The hosts of Callipappus species are not well known because they feed on roots and are difficult to find; ovipositing females occur on nearly any vertical surface in the area of emergence and therefore their location on a host is a poor indicator of their actual feeding host.
 It is likely that some species feed on Banksia.
 The hosts of Platycoelostoma include the conifer genera Diselma and Libocedrus.